What causes black spots in your vision?

 Age-related eye changes

-Among the most common causes of seeing spots in your vision are floaters caused by normal aging.
+Among the most common causes of seeing black spots in your vision are floaters caused by normal aging.
 Floaters often appear as black dots, spots or specks that move across your vision as you turn your head or move your eyes.

 Note that floaters aren’t always black spots in your vision.
 They can also look like squiggles, wavy lines or wispy strands.

 In addition to normal age-related eye changes, there are other issues and conditions that may cause floaters in your vision.
+These may include:

 A retinal tear or detachment

-A retinal tear can cause the sudden appearance of black dots “like someone shaking pepper in your vision,” according to the American Society of Retina Specialists.
+A retinal tear can cause the sudden appearance of black dots like “someone shaking pepper in your vision,” according to the American Society of Retina Specialists.

 Eye inflammation

-Posterior uveitis is the rarest form of uveitis (inflammation of the uvea) and also the type most likely to cause vision loss.
+Posterior uveitis is the rarest form of uveitis (inflammation of the uvea) and the type most likely to cause vision loss.

-You also may be at higher risk of black spots in your vision from inflammation if you have an autoimmune disease such as lupus or sarcoidosis.
+You may also be at higher risk of black spots in your vision from inflammation if you have an autoimmune disease such as lupus or sarcoidosis.

 Age-related macular degeneration

-There are two types of AMD: dry AMD and wet AMD.
-Dry AMD is a less severe form of the disease and less likely to cause vision issues.
-Wet AMD is a more severe form of the disease and is the type that can cause you to see dark spots.
+- Wet AMD is a more severe form of the disease and is the type that can cause you to see dark spots.

 Diabetic retinopathy

-Diabetic retinopathy can lead to abnormal, new blood vessels growing into the vitreous humor.
-Leaking and bleeding from these blood vessels can cause the appearance of dark spots with a reddish color.
-If you notice dark spots in your vision, call your eye doctor right away.
+Diabetic retinopathy can lead to abnormal new blood vessels growing into the vitreous humor.
+Leaking and bleeding from these abnormal blood vessels can cause the appearance of dark spots with a reddish color.

 Central serous chorioretinopathy